 - Create more start-ups in the cardiovascular health sector.

-Based in Toronto, this is a 12-month intensive training program led by high-calibre entrepreneurial industry, policy, regulatory and clinical experts.
-It comprises a unique combination of five complementary modules:
+Founded in 2018, this 12-month online training program is led by high-calibre entrepreneurial industry, policy, regulatory and clinical experts.
+It comprises five unique complementary modules:

 Module 1: Principles of Entrepreneurship